ycrc/ycrc.github.io/docs/clusters-at-yale/access/courses.md

 ### Web Portal

-In any of the app submission forms, select the correct paritition name into the "Partition" field.
+In any of the app submission forms, select the correct partition name into the "Partition" field.

 ## Cluster Maintenance